rjeprasad/RappleProgressHUD/README.md

 RappleActivityIndicatorView.stopAnimating()
 ```

-RappleActivityIndicatorView can also be close with completion indicator
+RappleActivityIndicatorView can also be closed with completion indicator
 ```ruby
 RappleActivityIndicatorView.stopAnimating(showCompletion: true, completionLabel: "Completed.", completionTimeout: 2.0)
 ```